Guinea-Bissau

 Usage of EBA Preferences

-Because most of Guinea Bissau's exports can enter the EU market duty free under the normal tariff regime, only about 11% of EU total imports from Guinea Bissau made use of EBA preferences in 2023.
-The preference utilisation rate, which measures the share of EBA eligible imports that actually use the preferences, reached 90% in 2023.
+Because most of Guinea Bissau's exports can enter the EU market duty free under the normal tariff regime, only about 8% of EU total imports from Guinea Bissau were eligible for EBA preferences in 2024.
+None of these used the preferences.

 Trade with the EU

-Total trade with the EU amounted to €109 million in 2023.
-The EU is the second most important trading partner for Guinea Bissau, accounting for almost 17% of overall trade.
-43% of the country's imports originate from the EU while only 1.4% of exports go to the EU market.
+Total trade with the EU amounted to €109 million in 2024.
+The EU is the second most important trading partner for Guinea Bissau, accounting for 16% of overall trade.
+37% of the country's imports originate from the EU while only 1% of exports goes to the EU market.

 Guinea Bissau and the EU